jooh/bindit/docs/usage.rst

    #!/bin/bash
    bindit docker run pokidov/imagemagick "$@"

-Any specified input and output files will be.
-Oh wait.
-Do we require that the path exists?
-We sure do.
-Bollocks.
-Ok, so for sure we cannot support mkdir -p style creation of arbitrary directories.
-I guess what we *can* do is support cases where the directory exists even if the file currently does not.
+Any entered input and output paths will be re-mapped as necessary before the container is run.

 Default and optional behavior
 -----------------------------